A Foodcentric Life

 Irish soda bread ingredients with labels on a counter.

-• Gluten-free flour blend: I use King Arthur's Measure for Measure GF blend.
+• Gluten-free flour blend: I use King Arthur Measure for Measure GF blend.
 You need a little extra for your hands and cutting board.
-See testing notes for other flours.
+They are based on rice flour vs. cornstarch.

 • Sugar: Use a natural granulated sugar for the soda bread.
 It's just a small amount and makes a lightly sweet quick bread.